hangxingliu/vscode-coding-tracker-server/README.md

 	- [x] more unit tests
 	- [ ] more and more unit tests
 1. More filter rules are supported.
-2. Refactory I18N support placeholder to more readable
+2. Refactory I18N support placeholder to more readable (**maybe delay**)
 3. Merge file path and project path better.
+4. Optimize database reader (add cache for old files)
+	- [ ] new intermediate layer for filesystem reading operation
+	- [ ] add cache for old files by following modify time
+	- [ ] add this layer into AnalyzeCore
+	- [ ] unit tests

 ### 0.6.0 (2018/03/23)